What Causes White Spots on the Throat: Symptoms, and Treatment

 infants are often affected by thrush, diligent cleaning of pacifiers between

 uses is essential.
-Formula-fed infants should have their bottle nipples washed
+Formula-fed infants should have their bottlenecks washed

 between feedings.